-Specifying - making explicit the requirements, principles or designs pertaining to the enterprise, ranging from initial sketches to detailed specifications, including their justification in terms of earlier made decisions.

-Deciding - supporting decision makers in the process of decision making by offering an insight into the issues/questions, as well as their consequences and possible justifications, they need to decide upon.

-Informing - supporting the informing of any stakeholder about the enterprise architecture and its impact on the future enterprise, possibly including their justification.

-Contracting - providing a formal statement of the architectural requirements of enterprise/system components to be realized/worked-out by a supplier.
+- Specifying-making explicit the requirements, principles or designs pertaining to the enterprise, ranging from initial sketches to detailed specifications, including their justification in terms of earlier made decisions. - Deciding-supporting decision makers in the process of decision making by offering an insight into the issues/questions, as well as their consequences and possible justifications, they need to decide upon. - Informing-supporting the informing of any stakeholder about the enterprise architecture and its impact on the future enterprise, possibly including their justification. - Contracting-providing a formal statement of the architectural requirements of enterprise/system components to be realized/worked-out by a supplier.

-4.3.2 From intended use to the design of a result
+4.3.2 From Intended Use to the Design of a Result

 Given this spectrum of uses, the creation of an enterprise architecture results requires deliberate planning.
-It is not just a matter of coming up with the right content, but also selecting the right depth, subjects, forms, etcetera.
-In other words, they need careful designing as well.
+It is not just a matter of coming up with the right content, but also selecting the right depth, subjects, forms, etc. In other words, they need careful designing as well.
 This "result design" involves the identification of the intended use of the result, the intended audience, the subject of the result, and the form to use in representing the result.
-The subject, and therefore the scope, of the planned result will be dictated by the concerns/interests of the intended audience, and may for example be: value exchanges in the value chain, business services offered, technological infrastructure, detailed process designs, process performance, requirements, principles, etc. The form the result takes refers to the communication style and languages used.
+The subject and, therefore, the scope, of the planned result will be dictated by the concerns/interests of the intended audience, and may, for example, be: value exchanges in the value chain, business services offered, technological infrastructure, detailed process designs, process performance, requirements, principles, etc. The form the result takes refers to the communication style and languages used.
 One may, for example, opt for an intangible form or a tangible form such as a graphical model/view, a textual model/view, a combination of the latter, or even an animation.
-For the models one will typically have to make a selection from languages such as:
+For the models, one will typically have to make a selection from languages such as:

-ArchiMate - a language [78] to express the (design oriented) architecture of enterprises.

-DEMO - a language [35, 114] to express the ontology of an enterprise.

-e3-Value - a language [46] to express the value exchange between business actors.

-UML - even though it [25] is initially designed for software design, has been extended for business modelling [39].
+- ArchiMate-a language [78] to express the (design oriented) architecture of enterprises. - DEMO-a language [35, 114] to express the ontology of an enterprise. - e3-Value-a language [46] to express the value exchange between business actors. - UML-even though it [25] is initially designed for software design, has been extended for business modeling [39].

-Some of these languages provide pre-defined mechanisms to create views, for example, UML's swimming lanes.
-The ArchiMate project also defined a number of such mechanisms in terms of landscape maps, process illustrations, etcetera [78].
-In addition, one may want to construct ad-hoc views for specific uses.
+Some of these languages provide predefined mechanisms to create views, for example, UML's swimming lanes.
+The ArchiMate project also defined a number of such mechanisms in terms of landscape maps, process illustrations, etc. [78] In addition, one may want to construct ad-hoc views for specific uses.

-4.3.3 A deeper understanding of the quality of results
+4.3.3 A Deeper Understanding of the Quality of Results

 The quality of the results of enterprise architecting efforts is relative to its intended use.
-Some research has been conducted into the quality of models and the modelling process [24, 74, 75, 76].
+Some research has been conducted into the quality of models and the modeling process [24, 74-76].
 Even though not all enterprise architecture results are models, these results can be applied more widely.
 One of the reasons for this is the fact the notion of model is used in a more general way in the research on quality of models than we have defined it in this book.
 For example, a set of design principles can also be regarded as a model representing the intended restriction of design freedom.

 Figure 4.11 shows the Sequal framework for model quality as presented in [74].
-In this framework a distinction is made between:
+In this framework, a distinction is made between: